williamouyang/okta.github.io/_source/_docs/how-to/beta-auth-service/api-access-management-troubleshooting.md

           but must be greater than or equal to the Access Token lifetime, and 2) Revocation if the Refresh Token isn't exercised within a specified time.
 Configure the specified time in an Access Policy, with a minimum of ten minutes.

-    * Expiration happens when a configuration is changed or deleted:
+    * Revocation happens when a configuration is changed or deleted:
         * User deactivation or deletion.
-        * A resource specified in the authorization server is changed or deleted.
+        * Configuration in the authorization server is changed or deleted.
         * The client app is deactivated, changed, unassigned, or deleted.

 * If a client requests multiple scopes, but the policy for that client only allows for a subset of the scopes,